 Alarm should be tested once per week.
 If further details are required which do not appear in this manual contact BRK Brands Inc. First Alert.
+Introduction heating appliances burn fuels such as wood, charcoal, coal, oil, gas, etc. This carbon monoxide alarm is designed to detect carbon monoxide gas from any source of combustion

 This alarm which is designed to detect the presence of carbon monoxide.
 This manual contains information on operation of the CO alarm.
 The green light flashes at approximately 60-second intervals to indicate the alarm is operating correctly.
 The red light will flash continuously and the horn will sound if carbon monoxide is detected.
-The alarm is suitable for use in areas where cooking and heating appliances burn fuels such as wood, charcoal, coal, oil, gas, etc.
+The alarm is suitable for use in areas where cooking and